Parallel-in-Time/pySDC/docs/source/index.rst

 News
 ----

+- November 7, 2017: Version 2.2 contains matrix-based versions of PFASST within the project ``matrixPFASST``.
+This involved quite a few changes in more or less unexpected places, e.g. in the multigrid controller and the transfer base class.
+The impact of these changes on other projects should be negligible, though.

-- For the `6th Workshop on Parallel-in-Time Integration <https://www.ics.usi.ch/index.php/6th-workshop-on-parallel-in-time-methods>`_
+- October 25, 2017: For the `6th Workshop on Parallel-in-Time Integration <https://www.ics.usi.ch/index.php/6th-workshop-on-parallel-in-time-methods>`_
   `pySDC` has been updated to version 2.1.
 It is now available on PyPI - the Python Package Index, see `https://pypi.python.org/pypi/pySDC <https://pypi.python.org/pypi/pySDC>`_ and can be installed simply by using ``pip install pySDC``.
 Naturally, this release contains a lot of bugfixes and minor improvements.
   Most notably, the file structure has been changed again to meet the standards for Python packaging (at least a bit).

-- On November 24, 2016, we released version 2 of `pySDC`.
+- November 24, 2016: Released version 2 of `pySDC`.
 This release contains major changes to the code and its structure:

   - **Complete redesign of code structure**: The ``core`` part of `pySDC` only contains the core modules and classes, while ``implementations`` contains the actual implementations necessary to run something.